-A remaster of Dark Souls - one of the most celebrated adventures of all time - has finally arrived on PS4, Xbox One, PC, and later this year, the Nintendo Switch.
+A remaster of Dark Souls - one of the most celebrated adventures of all time - has finally arrived on PS4, Xbox One, PC and Nintendo Switch.

 As well as a series of Dark Souls guides to help answer any questions outside of the main quest, we have a handful of Dark Souls tips that are worth reading, whether you are playing for the very first time or are coming to the adventure for the first time since previous generation systems.

 Though Dark Souls has a vast interconnected world, certain areas are locked off until you defeat specific bosses.
 Below is the order you'd want to tackle them, though note much later in the game you can visit one of four areas - the choice at this point, is yours.